InsertKoinIO/koin/README.md

 ### Setup your Application

-To start KOIN and your modules, you just have to use the `startKoin()` function in your Android *Application* class like below:
+To start KOIN and your modules, you just have to use the `startKoin()` function.
+In your Android *Application* class you start it like:

 ```Kotlin
 class MainApplication : Application(){